normanb/CS-Map/Dictionaries/Canada/ReadMe.txt

 data files which are supported by CS-MAP, but which are not distributed with CS-MAP.
-In the absence of a any of the actions described in this file, the datum shift portion of the coordinate conversion process of Canadian geographic features will be processed as indicated by the fallback specifications given the .gdc files (CS-MAP 12.02 and earlier) or in the Geodetic Transformation Dictionary definition (CS-MAP 13.0 or later).
+In the absence of a any of the actions described in this file, the datum shift portion of the coordinate conversion process of Canadian geographic features will be processed as indicated in the Geodetic Transformation Dictionary definition.

 In those cases where a fallback method has been specified, and the fallback method was used successfully, a non-fatal, non-normal status